OhmConnect Raises Infrastructure Funding for 550MW ‘Power Plant’ of Home Demand Flexibility

 A $100 million investment in residential demand response is redefining what "infrastructure" can be.

-Infrastructure funds typically invest in tangible things, involving steel and concrete.
+Infrastructure funds typically invest money into tangible things involving steel and concrete.
 More recently, they have ventured into new items, like distributed batteries in commercial real estate, as with Stem and AMS.

 But startup OhmConnect just closed a deal with Sidewalk Infrastructure Partners, a firm backed by Alphabet and the Ontario Teachers Pension Plan, that pledges to temporarily reduce home electricity consumption.

-The deal allocated $80 million to provide residents of California with free controllable devices like smart plugs and smart thermostats.
+The deal allocated $80 million to provide residents of California with free controllable devices such as smart plugs and smart thermostats.
 OhmConnect will dispatch the fleet of connected devices to deliver capacity to the grid.
 The money it makes from doing so — paid by utilities and the wholesale power markets — then gets split between SIP and OhmConnect.

-The distributed power plant, under the hip and hyphenated moniker Resi-Station, will kick off with OhmConnect's existing base of 150,000 customers in California, amounting to roughly 100 megawatts of flexible load.
-But the infrastructure funding allows for more rapid growth, because it eliminates startup costs for potential participants.
+The distributed power plant, offered under the hip and hyphenated moniker Resi-Station, will kick off with OhmConnect's existing base of 150,000 customers in California, amounting to roughly 100 megawatts of flexible load.
+But the infrastructure funding allows for more rapid growth because it eliminates startup costs for potential participants.

-The companies plan to scale to 550 megawatts in the next three years, but OhmConnect CEO Cisco DeVries said he hopes to get as many people signed up by next summer as possible.
-That way, Resi-Station can help the state avoid a repeat of the power shortages that caused blackouts in August.
+The companies plan to scale to 550 megawatts in the next three years, but OhmConnect CEO Cisco DeVries said he hopes to get as many people as possible signed up by next summer.
+That way, Resi-Station can help the state avoid a repeat of the power shortages that caused blackouts in August 2020.

 "We’re just a peaker power plant, except instead of being a physical thing, we’re a network of homes and their devices," DeVries told GTM.
 "This is the cheapest, fastest and most environmentally conscious way to get that supply."